Direct Detection Constraints on Blazar-Boosted Dark Matter

 \textit{\textbf{Elastic scattering kinematics}}-- For an elastic scattering process $i,\,j \to i,\,j$, where $i,\,j$ denote particles with mass $m_{i,\,j}$.
 In the main text we consider the case in which $i,\,j \in \{\chi,\,p,\,N\}$.
 In the laboratory (LAB) frame, we assume that $j$ is effectively at rest.
-After a scattering, the kinetic energy (or recoil energy) $T_j$ transferred to the particle $j$ from the incoming particle $i$ with kinetic energy $T_i$ is \cite{PhysRevD.99.063004, PhysRevLett.122.171801}
+After a scattering, the kinetic energy (or recoil energy) $T_j$ transferred to the particle $j$ from the incoming particle $i$ with kinetic energy $T_i$ is \cite{PhysRevLett.122.171801}

-where $\mu_s^*$ is the cosine of the scattering angle in the CM rest frame.
-Inverting Eq. \eqref{eq:Tjmax} gives the minimal energy the particle $i$ should have to pass a kinetic energy $T_j$ to particle $j$ \cite{PhysRevLett.122.171801}:
+where $\mu_s^*$ is the cosine of the scattering angle in the center-of-mass (c.m.) rest frame.
+Inverting Eq.~\eqref{eq:Tjmax} gives the minimal energy the particle $i$ should have to pass a kinetic energy $T_j$ to particle $j$ \cite{PhysRevLett.122.171801}:

 where the $+ (-)$ applies for $T_j \geq 2m_i$ ($T_j<2m_i$).
-Lorentz transformations relate the scattering angles in the LAB and CM frames via:
+Lorentz transformations relate the scattering angles in the LAB and c.m.~frames via:

 where